thradams/cake/ownership.md

 ```
 <button onclick="Try(this)">try</button>

 However in C, structs are typically passed by pointer rather than by value.
-To transfer the ownership of an owner object to a pointer, Cake introduces a new qualifier, **_Obj_wner**.
+To transfer the ownership of an owner object to a pointer, Cake introduces a new qualifier, **\_Obj\_owner**.

-A pointer qualified with **_Obj_wner** is the owner of the pointed object but not responsible for managing its memory.
+A pointer qualified with **\_Obj\_owner** is the owner of the pointed object but not responsible for managing its memory.

 The next sample illustrates how to implement a destructor using a _Obj_owner pointer parameter.